Loading organizations...

 Key people at Easypose.

-Easypose was founded by Ruben Dua (Cofounder).
+Easypose was founded in 2016 by Ruben Dua (Cofounder).

 Key people at Easypose.

-Easypose was founded by Ruben Dua (Cofounder).
+Easypose was founded in 2016 by Ruben Dua (Cofounder).

 EasyPost is a San Francisco-based software company founded in 2012 that provides a developer-friendly shipping API for e-commerce and logistics.
 Its platform enables users to buy postage labels, compare rates, verify addresses, track shipments, and integrate with major carriers like USPS, UPS, and FedEx—all through a single API.[1][5]
 Serving digital merchants and businesses needing seamless shipping solutions, EasyPost solves the complexity of multi-carrier logistics by simplifying integration, reducing development time, and lowering costs.
 With $3.5M in total funding and pre-IPO status, it shows steady growth in the logistics tech space, attracting interest from accredited investors via platforms like EquityZen and Forge.[1][5]